gojiplus/tuber/Readme.md

 ### Installation

-To get the current development version from github:
+To get the current development version from GitHub:

 ```{r install}
 # install.packages("devtools")
 devtools::install_github("soodoku/tuber")
 ```

-### Usage
+### Using tuber

 To get going, get the application id and password from [https://cloud.google.com/console](https://cloud.google.com/console).
 Enable all the YouTube APIs.
 Also enable Freebase API.
 Then set the application id and password via the `yt_oauth` function.
 For more information about YouTube OAuth, see [YouTube OAuth Guide](https://developers.google.com/youtube/v3/guides/authentication).